-The Prevention Program has made great strides to better formalize the OCS world of work with the OSV (OI), Foreign Mobile Offshore Drilling Unit (FMUE), Floating Offshore Installation (FOII), and forthcoming Fixed Platform (FPI) Performance and Qualification Standards (PQS).
+The Prevention Program has made great strides to better formalize the OCS world of work with the OSV (OI), Mobile Offshore Drilling Unit (MUI), Floating OCS Facility (FOF), and Fixed Platform (FPI) Performance and Qualification Standards (PQS).
 Drill Down documents related to PQS tasks will be noted in the title block of the pdf.

 The Technical Series is intended to share our in-house knowledge of OCS activities that may not necessarily be covered in PQS, regulations, standards or policy.
 Good examples of what you can expect are issues related to drilling, production, well intervention, etc. This is where you will gain a better understanding of the technical intricacies related to OCS activities.

 Many times, events occur offshore that are important to share among all OCS stakeholders.
 Often these events don’t reach the level of “reportable casualty,” but might qualify as a near miss, non-reportable casualty, or even just a very important deficiency discovery.
 We will anonymously share these findings through Lessons Learned to facilitate an overall safer OCS.

 The Drill Down is also dependent on you!
 Contact us if you’d like a specific topic covered in more detail, or if you find an issue on an inspection or examination that you think needs to be shared with the OCS community.
 Expect new issues regularly where we will continue to explore these fields in the Drill Down.